opera-project/opera-project.github.io/blocks.md

 Just override : `getTemplate(Block $block)`

-For exemple if u want a template that depend of configuration :
+For exemple if you want a template that depend of configuration :

 ```` php
 use Symfony\Component\Form\Extension\Core\Type\ChoiceType;